 Weaver, professor of education; and Tareq Abuhalima, graduate assistant, they rehearse

 their presentation with friends before presenting to students.

-All programs may be customized and adapted for audiences of any age and ability based on your specific requests.
-The programs listed below are simply a guide.
+- Programs are free of charge and can be customized and adapted for audiences of any age and interest based on specific requests.

 Meet the Lion and Lamb

 An initial visit to The Lion and Lamb Peace Arts Center provides an opportunity to

 consider the possibilities for peace and justice as reflected through art and literature.